TypeStrong/typedoc-site/tags/label.md

 The `@label` tag can be used to give an overloaded signature a name that it can be referenced with via a [declaration reference](/guides/declaration-reference/).

+The identifier specified by the `@label` tag should contain only `A-Z`, `0-9`, and `_`, and should not start with a number.
+If the identifier does not match this pattern, TypeDoc will be unable to use it when referencing via a declaration reference.

 ## Example

 ```ts